History of Boeing: Before 1930

-The 1930s and 1940s of Boeing History
+1930s and 1940s

 In the early 1930s, Boeing became a leader in all-metal aircraft construction, and in the design revolution that established the path for transport aircraft through the 1930s.
 In 1930, Boeing built the Monomail, a low-wing all-metal monoplane that carried mail.
 The low drag airframe with cantilever wings and the retractable landing gear was so revolutionary that the engines and propellers of the time were not adequate to realize the potential of the plane.
 By the time controllable pitch propellers were developed, Boeing was building its Model 247 airliner.
 Two Monomails were built.
 The second one, the Model 221, had a 6-passenger cabin.
 In 1931, the Monomail design became the foundation of the Boeing YB-9, the first all-metal, cantilever-wing, monoplane bomber.
 Five examples entered service between September 1932 and March 1933.
 The performance of the twin-engine monoplane bomber led to a reconsideration of air defense requirements, although it was soon rendered obsolete by rapidly advancing bomber designs.

 In 1932, Boeing introduced the Model 248, the first all-metal monoplane fighter.
 The P-26 Peashooter was in front-line service with the US Army Air Corps from 1934 to 1938.

 In 1933, the Boeing 247 was introduced, which set the standard for all competitors in the passenger transport market.
 The 247 was an all-metal low-wing monoplane that was much faster, safer, and easier to fly than other passenger aircraft.
 For example, it was the first twin-engine passenger aircraft that could fly on one engine.
 In an era of unreliable engines, this vastly improved flight safety.
 Boeing built the first 59 aircraft exclusively for its own United Airlines subsidiary's operations.
 The direction established with the 247 was further developed by Douglas Aircraft, resulting in one of the most successful designs in aviation history.